SanderMertens/flecs/README.md

 ![flecs](https://user-images.githubusercontent.com/9919222/54175082-b107f900-4446-11e9-9cbc-91c096f7c0b1.png)

-Flecs is a [Fast](https://github.com/SanderMertens/ecs_benchmark) and Lightweight ECS ([Entity Component System](https://github.com/SanderMertens/ecs-faq)).
+Flecs is a [Fast](https://github.com/SanderMertens/ecs_benchmark) and Lightweight ECS ([Entity Component System](https://github.com/SanderMertens/flecs/edit/master/README.md#what-is-ecs)).
 Flecs packs as much punch as possible into a small library with a tiny C99 API and zero dependencies.
 Here are some of the things it can do:

 - Process entites on multiple threads with a lock-free, zero-overhead staging architecture [[learn more](Manual.md#staging)]
 - Organize components & systems in reusable, library-friendly modules [[learn more](Manual.md#modules)]
 - Run systems every frame, periodically, on demand or on change events [[learn more](Manual.md#reactive-systems)]
-- Report runtime statistics on memory usage, performance and more [[learn more](https://github.com/SanderMertens/flecs/blob/master/include/util/stats.h)]

 Additionally, flecs has a flexible engine that lets you do many things, like: